 LDOM also includes a feature to encapsulate a piece of logic into SPARQL functions, so that they can be reused and parameterized in multiple places.

-that links one graph with other graphs that
+OWL has a property owl:imports that links one graph with other graphs that

 shall be included for inferencing.

-LDOM uses a separate property ldom:include
+LDOM uses a separate property ldom:include to make sure that developers can

 select which graphs to select under which context.

-Furthermore, LDOM has a property ldom:library
+Furthermore, LDOM has a property ldom:library to establish a weaker connection

 between a graph and its constraints, templates and functions.